A Chaplain’s Work

 “The Master is … straightforward but supple.
 Radiant, but easy on the eye.”
 Tao Te Ching by Lao Tze, Stephen Mitchell translation, chapter 58.

 Ed Christman was Wake Forest Assistant Chaplain from 1961-1968 and then was University Chaplain 1969-2003.
-Over these 41 years, he excelled in the work of a university chaplain, showing the genius of someone in the perfect job, though he never had a job description.
+Over these 41 years, he excelled in the work of a university chaplain, showing the genius of someone in the perfect job.

-The job description for any chaplain might read: to provide spiritual guidance and support to a community of people who live or work together in an institution (university, hospital, nursing center, prison, or body of the military); to lead with a public role — the institution’s pulpit — but also to create a private, confidential place where individuals could visit for advice and comfort.
+Ed never had a job description, but any chaplain’s work might be: to provide spiritual guidance and support to a community of people who live or work together in an institution (university, hospital, prison, or body of the military); to lead from the institution’s pulpit and represent its highest values; and to create a private, confidential place where individuals can find advice and comfort.

 Provost and Professor Emeritus Ed Wilson, one of Ed’s lifelong colleagues, described his success as Chaplain this way: